Shahrose/lex-talionis/README.md

 ### Prerequisites

-To run the engine, you will need to download and install the following:
+You can always run the engine without downloading any addiitonal tools using the executable above instead.
+However, if you are **SURE** you want to run the Python version of the engine (maybe in order to do modifications of your own?), you will need to download and install the following:

-* [Python 2.7.x+](https://www.python.org/downloads/release/python-2712/) - Python 3.x will not work
+* [Python 3.7.x+](https://www.python.org/downloads/release/python-378/) - As of August 2019, Python 2.x will no longer work.
+If you want to build the engine into an executable using Pyinstaller, use Python 3.7, not Python 3.8+, since they are not supported by Pyinstaller.
-* [Pygame 1.9.1+](http://www.pygame.org/download.shtml) - The framework used to handle rendering and sound.
-If you have pip, you should try installing it with pip first: `pip install pygame`.
-Check this link out for more information: https://www.pygame.org/wiki/GettingStarted but remember we are working with Python 2.7.x, not Python 3.
+* [Pygame 1.9.6](http://www.pygame.org/download.shtml) - The framework used to handle rendering and sound.
+If you have pip (which makes things a lot easier for the future), you should try installing it with pip first: `pip install pygame==1.9.6`.
+Check this link out for more information: https://www.pygame.org/wiki/GettingStarted.

 ### Installing

-This section requires git.
-If you don't have git, install it from here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
+You can find more detailed instructions on installing Git, Python, Pygame, and other tools here: https://gitlab.com/rainlash/lex-talionis/-/wikis/102.-Installations.
+If this is your first time installing any of these tools, I highly recommend you follow the instruction in the _102.-Installations_ link above.

-To get the Lex Talionis engine code on your machine, create a new folder.
-Then, in the command line or a terminal, type:
+Otherwse, to get the Lex Talionis engine code on your machine easily, in the command line or a terminal, type:

 ```
 git clone https://gitlab.com/rainlash/lex-talionis